 - Tough bristles remove dirt and grime

 - Extremely durable

-When it comes to spot cleaning or just doing a light detailing of the carpets it’s the Mothers Carpet & Upholstery Brush that I use since I don’t need the heavy duty power of the one that attaches to the drill.
+When it comes to spotting cleaning or just doing a light detailing of the carpets it’s the Mothers Carpet & Upholstery Brush that I use since I don’t need the heavy-duty power of the one that attaches to the drill.

-This brush features a contour design that’s comfortable to hold and offers an ample grip when it comes to scrubbing out stains, dirt, and grime from carpets.
+This brush features a contoured design that’s comfortable to hold and offers an ample grip when it comes to scrubbing out stains, dirt, and grime from carpets.

 The hard part is designed from a hard plastic material and the bristles are quite tough and are able to really get down into the carpet fibers which makes it possible for the brush to break up all of the particles that need to be cleaned away.

 Depending on what your cleaning, especially with sensitive leather seats, make sure to test a spot first since the bristles are quite stiff and I would recommend using them on the carpet while just using a microfiber cloth or soft brush for the seats.

 Best Car Carpet Cleaner Buying Guide 2020

 Car seats are exposed to high stress: You rub on them, sit on them with wet or dirty clothes, and over time stains, fluff and dirty edges accumulate – not real sales arguments.

 The first step in cleaning a car seat is to vacuum thoroughly: choose a narrow nozzle attachment for the vacuum cleaner and use it to go into every crevice and crease of the car seat.
 Stubborn crumbs can be removed with a brush.